davidbecker6081/movie-tracker/README.md

 # Movie Tracker

 This project is working off the The Movie DB API (https://www.themoviedb.org/documentation/api).
 The goal of the project was to create a web application that allows users to look at information for newly released movies, create an account to save favorites, and login or logout from that account.
-The stack used to create this project included HTML/CSS, React/Redux/Router, Knex, and testing using Jest/Enzyme and fetchmock.
+The stack used to create this project included CSS, React/Redux/Router, Knex, and testing using Jest/Enzyme and fetchmock.

   ![Main Page](https://i.imgur.com/EQ0uUzp.png)